 Best time to visit Art Institute of Chicago

-The best time to visit Art Institute of Chicago is between 12 pm to 3 pm.
-Especially if you prefer to walk and explore the artworks in peace.
+If you prefer to walk and explore the artworks in peace, the best time to visit Art Institute of Chicago is between 12 pm to 3 pm.

 However, Art Institute of Chicago is so massive that it can accommodate a lot of people without making it feel crowded.

 How long does Art Institute of Chicago take?

 If you plan to stay longer, we recommend regular visits to the restaurants/cafés to recharge yourself (and to avoid art fatigue).

 Art Institute of Chicago free day